List of The Eminence in Shadow characters: Seven Shadows/Shades

-The first member of Shadow Garden and the leader of the Seven Shades, who is the direct descendant of the elf hero Olivier.
+The first member of Shadow Garden and the leader of the Seven Shadows, who is the direct descendant of the elf hero Olivier.
 When Cid first meets her, she is suffering from demon possession; while experimenting on her, he inadvertently discovers a cure for demon possession.
 In return for him saving her life, she swears absolute loyalty to him and becomes his second-in-command, recruiting the Seven Shades and leading them in their pursuit of the Cult of Diablos.
 She has utmost faith in Cid and trusts him deeply, as he is the only one she shows her true self to; in return, she is the Shadow Garden member he shows the most respect to, entrusting her with preparing for missions and informing him of plans.
 She is also in love with him, and the thought of outliving him leads Cid to increase his lifespan from 200 to 300 so that they have the same lifespan.
 Alpha is emotionally dependent on Cid, to the extent that, following Cid's presumed betrayal during the counterfeit arc, she planned to commit suicide due to no longer having a purpose in life.
 Despite this, he is unaware of her feelings for him.